aarvinr/style/README.md

 [View Documentation &rarr;](https://stylecss.js.org/)

 A simple &amp; practical CSS preprocessor, Style freshens CSS with new, more structured and concise syntax that lets you build better apps.
-Then, once your app is ready, Style instantly compiles it to optimized & minified CSS that can be used anywhere.
+You write your styles in our custom syntax, and then our compiler magically transforms it into highly optimized CSS that can run anywhere.

 ```css
 :root {